egdelgadillo/simple-web-framework/README.md

 ### Typescript's `<any>` type

-One of the most important concepts I've strenthened is the importance of making sure to have as less **`<any>` types** as possible, which can be tedious sometimes, but provides a lot of **type and error checks**, which is the great purpose of TypeScript.
+One of the most important concepts I've strengthened is the importance of making sure to have as less **`<any>` types** as possible, which can be tedious sometimes, but provides a lot of **type and error checks**, which is the great purpose of TypeScript.

 ### Frontend technologies